raviswp/Todo-List-Application/README.md

 2. Execute command " mvn package"

 **Running the Jar:**
-1. Go to the path of Todo-List-Application/target directory.
+1. Go to the path of Todo-List-Application/target **or** Todo-List-Application/ directory.
 2. Execute the command " java -jar {Snapshot-Name}.jar"
 3. open the browser and type " http://localhost:8080 "
 4. Give the credentials UserName as "test" and password as "pwd123".